Walter Seale passed away on March 10,

 I typed it every day on the QM ration report) Originally there

 were ten battalions, some at Westover, some at Bradley Field and

 some at a field in Missouri (perhaps the name was Wakeman?).

 The battalions were originally numbered from 871 to 880.
 All

 of the equipment we had would fit into a C-47 or a glider and

 was limited in weight to about 4500 pounds.

-Our first mission was up to Tsilli-Tsilli in the Markham River valley.
+Our first mission was up to Tsilli-Tsilli in the Markham Valley.
 We were to build a dirt runway as

 an emergency fighter landing strip .
 All of the 87lst and all

 of our equipment was flown over the passes in the Owen Stanley